Visit the Hofburg Palace

 Top attraction in Vienna

-Experience the grandeur of Austria’s imperial history in the heart of the city, a must-see for every visitor.
+Experience the grandeur of Austria’s imperial history in the heart of the city.

 Let’s say you are short on time, or maybe you just finished your tour and want to soak up the atmosphere without spending a fortune.
 The area immediately surrounding the palace is packed with history, and the best part is that much of it is free.